maniospas/smoll/docs/reference.md

 The standard library provides the means of conducting scientific computations via matrix and vector arithmetics.
-Everything is stored in underlying `float[]` buffers that can be set *allocator* effects and imported from the *std/sci.s* file.
+Everything is stored in underlying `float[]` buffers that can be set as *allocator* effects and imported from the *std/sci.s* file.
 Let us start with a quick preview of a vector.
 Vector elements can be set and read as if working on buffers, but additional operations are provided.